Dave Hansen (politician): 2011 Recall effort

-Decision to retire
+Retirement

 On January 9, 2020, Hansen announced he would retire after his term ended in January 2021.
 He cited the desire to spend more time with his wife, young grandchildren and older grandchildren as they start their careers.
 Hansen said he raised the possibility of retirement during a family get together over the Christmas holiday.
 He says his family was very supportive of the decision.
 Hansen said he was proud of bipartisan cooperation to pass legislation covering senior care and the Silver Alert system.
 But he also lamented the declining trend away from bipartisanship.

 Senator Hansen's nephew, De Pere alderman Jonathon Hansen, ran in his uncle's senate district following his retirement.